Welcome Equal Opportunities

 - Where the Local Safeguarding Children’s Partnerships stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by the Local Safeguarding Children’s Partnerships.

 Making a referral to the local authority children’s social care team

 - The Pre-school Learning Alliance’s publication Safeguarding Children contains procedures for making a referral to the local children’s social care team, as well as a template form for recording concerns and making a referral.

-- We keep a copy of this document alongside the procedures for recording and reporting set down by our Local Safeguarding Children Board, which we follow where local procedures differ from those of the Pre-school Learning Alliance.
+- We keep a copy of this document alongside the procedures for recording and reporting set down by our Local Safeguarding Children’s Partnerships, which we follow where local procedures differ from those of the Pre-school Learning Alliance.